ni/nimi-python/docs/nidigital/class.rst

                 Parameter that specifies how to map data on multiple sites.

-                -   :py:data:`~nidigital.SourceDataMapping.BROADCAST` (2600): Broadcasts the waveform you specify to all sites.
+                -   :py:data:`~nidigital.SourceDataMapping.BROADCAST`: Broadcasts the waveform you specify to all sites.
-                -   :py:data:`~nidigital.SourceDataMapping.SITE_UNIQUE` (2601): Sources unique waveform data to each site.
+                -   :py:data:`~nidigital.SourceDataMapping.SITE_UNIQUE`: Sources unique waveform data to each site.